GeorgiiFirsov/bdgt/doc/project/vision.md

 5. **Category removal**.
 User selects several categories to remove.
 Category can be removed if and only if no transactions with the category exist.
 Failing to remove one category will not break other categories removal.

+6. **Adding transaction**.
+User selects a category and account, enters description and amount, optionally enters a date and time.
+Afterwards, correct sign is assigned to the amount depending on category.